 Now you can make your changes locally.

-When you’re done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox
+When you’re done making changes, check that your changes pass the nox test suite.

 Commit your changes and push your branch to GitHub

 $ git add . $ git commit -m "Your detailed description of your changes." $ git push origin fix_or_feature/name-of-your-bugfix-or-feature